RP-21 Sapfir

-The RP-21 Sapfir (NATO codename: Spin Scan) was a radar system, developed by the Soviet Union for use in the updated MiG-21PF fighter, and later versions of the MiG-21.
+The TsD-30 / RP-21 (NATO codename: Spin Scan) was a radar system developed by the Soviet Union for use in the updated MiG-21PF fighter, and used in later versions of the MiG-21.

 The early MiG-21 fighter variants, MiG-21F and MiG-21F-13, were clear-weather daylight-only fighters.
 Although they were in use with the Soviet Air Force Frontal Aviation (VVS FA), due to their limitations, they were unsuited for the interception tasks of the Soviet Air Defence Forces (PVO).
 The Mikoyan OKB started development of a more sophisticated interceptor, based on the MiG-21F-13 in the late 1950s.
-The MiG-21P and MiG-21PF were the first MiG-21's to be equipped with a real radar that would enable them to search, track and intercept targets by night and in foul weather: the RP-21 Sapfir ('Sapphire') radar, which was given the NATO codename of "Spin Scan-A."
+The MiG-21P and MiG-21PF were the first MiG-21s to be equipped with a real radar that would enable them to search, track and intercept targets by night and in foul weather: the TsD-30 / RP-21 radar, which was given the NATO codename of "Spin Scan-A."

-The RP-21 Sapfir replaced the MiG-21F-13's SRD-5M Kvantum ('Quantum') ranging- and gun-radar.
+The TsD-30 / RP-21 replaced the MiG-21F-13's SRD-5M Kvantum ('Quantum') ranging- and gun-radar.
 RP-21 featured a mechanically steered and gyroscopic stabilised radar dish, and had a thermionic valve (vacuum tube) circuit.
-In theory it was able to detect fighter-sized targets from a range of 20 km, and lock on to them at a range of 10 km though in practice this got reduced to 13 km and 7 km respectively.
+In theory it was able to detect fighter-sized targets from a range of 20 km, and lock on to them at a range of 10 km, though in practice this range reduced to 13 km and 7 km respectively.
 The associated weapon was the Vympel K-13 infrared guided air-to-air missile, also known as R-3S, object 310 or AA-2 "Atoll-A" by NATO, already in use with the older SRD-5M radar.
-Later on, newer versions of the aircraft (namely, MiG-21 PFS) used the further upgraded RP-21M radar (NATO codename "Spin Scan-B") which allowed the semi-active radar homing (SARH) missile, the new R-3R (NATO codename AA-2 "Atoll-B").
+Later on, newer versions of the aircraft (namely, MiG-21PFS) used the further upgraded RP-21M radar (NATO codename "Spin Scan-B"), which allowed the semi-active radar homing (SARH) missile, the new R-3R (NATO codename AA-2 "Atoll-B").